ColinNebula/tribute-to-big/README.md

 AS AN avid fan
 I WANT to be able to view my images of my favorite rapper when i log on.
 I WANT to be able to click on a link and view a video of my favorite rapper.

+## Installation
+* Download or clone the repository
+* Click on the index.html to open
 ## Author
 Colin Nebula